demarley/goldilocks/README.md

 A large-R jet (AK8) is paired with a small-R jet (AK4) to reconstruct the top quark.

 The following describes steps necessary to setup the tagger in a CMSSW environment.
+_The current setup does not use the Producer/Analyzer model, thus porting this to a "Standalone" setup outside of CMSSW should be straightforward_

 ## Getting Started